Alansi775/NootaApp/README.md

 ### How It Works:

-1.  **Host:** Tap "Create Room" to generate a new room.
-You'll see your room's QR code and room ID.
+1. **Host:** Tap "Create Room" to generate a room.
+You’ll get a QR code and room ID.
-2.  **Joiner:** Use the "Scan QR Code" option to scan the code, or "Enter Room ID" to type it in manually.
+2. **Joiner:** Scan the QR code or enter the room ID to join the conversation.
-3.  **Instant Connection:** Once both parties have joined, the live voice conversation will begin automatically!
+3. **Talk Freely:** Start speaking in your language — the app translates and delivers your voice in the listener’s language instantly.

-Noota makes live voice communication easier and faster than ever.
-Download now and start talking!
+Noota makes multilingual communication natural, instant, and intelligent.
+**Download now and start talking — no translator needed!**